 There are high levels of crime throughout Burundi.
 Crimes, such as muggings, burglaries, carjackings and armed banditry (some by youth gangs) are common and the risk increases after dark.
 These often involve weapons and violence.
 Foreigners are targeted.
 In June 2011, a foreign national was kidnapped for ransom in Bujumbura during daylight hours.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 Armed criminals ambush vehicles, particularly on the roads leading out of Bujumbura.

-Provinces of Bujumbura Rural, Bubanza and Cibitoke: We strongly advise you not to travel to the provinces of Bujumbura Rural, and Bubanza because of the possibility of banditry and armed clashes.
+Provinces of Bujumbura Rural, Bubanza and Cibitoke: We strongly advise you not to travel to the provinces of Bujumbura Rural, Bubanza and Cibitoke because of the possibility of banditry and armed clashes.
 The lack of strong border controls means there is a high risk of armed violence, banditry, kidnapping and cross-border incursions by rebel groups from the DRC.